kristabrehm/Java-Data-Structures/README.md

 # Java
-Computer Science classes 110 and 205 taught the basics of Java and Object - Oriented Program.
+CSE 110 and 205 taught the basics of Java, Object - Oriented Programming, and Data Structures.
 In this repository, find assignments regarding inheritance, abstract classes and aggregation, and more.

 In the aggregation folder find an example of 2 classes having an aggregation relationship.
 Assignment4.java is the test driver.